louislam/uptime-kuma/README.md

 ### Test Pull Requests

-There are a lot of pull requests right now, but I need have a lot of time to test them.
+There are a lot of pull requests right now, but I don't have time to test them all.

 If you want to help, you can check this: https://github.com/louislam/uptime-kuma/wiki/Test-Pull-Requests